javierdearcos/rest-builder-docs/REST Builder.md

 #### The implementation module

-Code generated in the implementation module consists of jaxrs main entities and the resource endpoints.
+Code generated in the implementation module consists of JAX-RS main entities and the resource endpoints.

 The jaxrs package contains the JAX-RS Application class that register the REST web service in the portal.

 The resource package contains the resource endpoints defined in the OpenAPI paths section.
-Each resource has a base implementation called Base*ResourceImpl offering helper methods to implement the endpoint logic.
-This class is extended by the correspondent *ResourceImpl class where the developer should add the business logic.
-There is also a OpenAPIResourceImpl class that registers an endpoint in `http://[host]:[port]/o/[APPLICATION_NAME]/[API_VERSION]/openapi.[type]` allowing to obtain the OpenAPI document, the API contract, in JSON and YAML format.
+Each resource has a base implementation called Base\*ResourceImpl offering helper methods to implement the endpoint logic.
+This class is extended by the correspondent \*ResourceImpl class where the developer should add the business logic.
+There is also a OpenAPIResourceImpl class that registers an endpoint in `http://[host]:[port]/o/[APPLICATION_NAME]/[API_VERSION]/openapi.[type]` to obtain the OpenAPI document, the API contract, in JSON and YAML format.

 If GraphQL is configured, there will be a graphql package with the classes needed to access your API through GraphQL queries and mutations.

 #### The client module

 The client module will be generated if it is configured in the REST configuration YAML file.
-It is a fully operative client for the API defined in your OpenAPI Document, with its own DTOs, resources, serializers and deserializers and the HttpInvoker class to make the HTTP requests.
+It is a fully operative client for the API defined in your OpenAPI Document, with its own DTOs, resources, serializers, deserializers and the HttpInvoker class to make the HTTP requests.

 #### The test module

 The test module will be generated if it is configured in the REST configuration YAML file.
 This module contains generated classes to test all the endpoints and methods defined in your API contract, making requests as a external service.
 It uses the client generated in the client module to make these requests.

-Every endpoint has a Base*ResourceTestCase class that uses a Template Pattern, providing the general structure to test each endpoint method and letting the developer to fill just the specific code related to the business logic in the *ResourceTest class.
+Every endpoint has a Base\*ResourceTestCase class that uses a Template Pattern, providing the general structure to test each endpoint method and letting the developer to fill just the specific code related to the business logic in the \*ResourceTest class.

 ## Implementing REST API

-The main entry point to implement your REST API is the *ResourceImpl classes inside the implementation module.
+The entry points to implement your REST API are the \*ResourceImpl classes inside the implementation module.
 This is where you need to add your business logic to be executed when somebody access your REST web service.

 It is important to remark that you should not add any code inside classes annotated as `@Generated` as this classes will be recreated each time REST Builder is executed.
 This can be necessary if you need to modify the API definition or expand it.

 If test module is configured you should also add the correspondent code to test your logic in the *ResourceTest classes.